Information icon

 The People and Remuneration Committee has the delegated authority to:

-• determine remuneration matters of the Hostplus Group Executive Team
+• determine remuneration matters of the Hostplus Executive Leadership Team (ELT),

-• consider and make recommendations to the Board on all remuneration matters concerning Directors and the CEO and all agreements proposed to be made under relevant industrial legislation (e.g. enterprise agreements).
+• provide recommendations to the Board on proposed agreements made under relevant industrial legislation (e.g. enterprise agreements).

 Short-term